-The first step in creating a narrative brand story for your business is to create what Donald Miller has coined as “storybrand brandscript.”
+The first step in creating a brand story for your business is to create what Donald Miller has called a “storybrand brandscript.”
 This document will help you outline and structure your story in a way that is easy to understand and communicate.

-Using this marketing framework allows you to connect with your customers.
-It makes it easier for them to understand what you do from your customers’ perspective and the story they are living.
-Your customer is the one who has a problem and is searching for a solution to that problem.
-When they find you, they are already thinking about the problem they have and wonder if you will be the one who can help them solve it?
-When using the Storybrand brandscipt, your message speaks to the problem your customer has and the solution you provide, inviting you into their story as the Guide, or someone with the experience and authority to solve their problem.
+This marketing framework helps you connect with your customers.
+It makes it easier for them to understand what you do and how it can help them.
+Your customer is someone who has a problem and is looking for a way to solve it.
+When they find you, they are already interested in the problem and are wondering if you can help them.
+When using the Storybrand brand strategy, you focus on speaking to your customer’s problem and the solution you provide.
+This invites you into their story as the Guide – someone with experience and authority who can solve their problem.

 The 7 Elements Of Writing A Great Story

-Every great story has 7 elements, and the storybrand framework uses these seven elements to communicate your business.
+Every great story has seven elements.
+The storybrand framework uses these seven elements to communicate your business.

-Every great story has a lead character who is the hero of the story.
-The hero, who is always doing their level best to survive within the story, is faced with a conflict that they have to overcome.
+Every story has a lead character who is the hero of the story.
+They always try their best and are faced with a conflict that they have to overcome.
 In your business, your customer is the hero of the story.

-At some point during the characters journey, our Hero faces an obstacle that they must overcome and defeat.
+Throughout their journey, the Hero faces an obstacle that they need to overcome and defeat.

-In the Storybrand Framework, the problem your customer is experiencing is split into three separate distinctions.
+The Storybrand Framework splits the problem your customer is experiencing into three separate distinctions.

 1. The external problem.

-The external problem is the actual problem your customer is experiencing.
-Such as, having a leaky sink, or they need new tires for their car, or need marketing for their small business.
-The external problem is the problem they are trying to overcome.
+The external problem is the problem that your customer is trying to solve.
+It could be a leaky sink, or needing new tires for their car, or needing marketing for their small business.

 2. The internal problem.

 The internal problem is how the customer’s problem is making them feel.
-Feelings like frustrated, angry, afraid, or worried.
 Each problem creates a different set of emotions for each character.

 3. The philosophical problem.

-The philosophical problem is why it is just plain wrong that your customer has to deal with their problem.
-Typically these are statements that use the words “ought” or “should.”
+Why is it just plain wrong that your customer has to deal with their problem?
+This is typically phrased as a statement that uses the words “ought” or “should.”

 Meets A Guide